addiscodr/addis-news-app/README.md

 # addis-news-app
-This is a news app which I've built using Flutter and News API
+This is a news app that built using Flutter and News API